 A parallel shift in interest rates of 2% is used to assess the effects of an interest rate shock.
-The Society's risk appetite in this area has been established by the Board as 5% of Common Equity Tier 1 (CET1) Capital for a movement in economic value (EV) for a shift in interest rates of this magnitude.
+The Society's risk appetite in this area has been established by the Board as 5% of Common Equity Tier 1 (CET1) Capital for a movement in economic value (EV) against a shift in interest rates of this magnitude.
 The Society also utilises an operating range of 3.5% of CET1 to ensure the 5% limit is not breached.
 Once the 3.5% operating range has been surpassed, the Society takes decisive action to reduce the potential impact of interest rate risk on the balance sheet.
-As at 31st December 2018 the effect of a 2% parallel shift in interest rates was £2.8m being well within the 5% of CET1 limit which was £6m.
+As at 31st December 2019 the effect of a 2% parallel shift in interest rates was £2.6m being well within the 5% of CET1 limit which was £6.1m.

-The Society also monitors the six newly prescribed interest rate shocks devised by the EBA which are expected to be implemented by 31 December 2019.
+The Society also monitors the six newly prescribed interest rate shocks devised by the EBA..
 The European Banking Authority (EBA) expects these shocks to act as an early warning indicator should the decline in EV be greater than 15% of CET1.
 The Society's exposure to EV against the six interest rate shock scenarios is significantly lower than regulatory requirements.
+The Society's positions against these shocks as at 31 December 2019 were as follows: